pianobooster/PianoBooster/doc/faq.md

 It's recommends to use 'fluidsynth' for BSD Unix.

-To install fluidsynth you must install the following packages 'fluidsynth' 'fluid-soundfont-gm' and 'fluid-soundfont-gs' using your favourite package manager.
+To install fluidsynth you must install the following packages 'fluidsynth' 'fluid-soundfont-gm' and 'fluid-soundfont-gs' using your favourite package manager

+or

+Arch Linux: 'fluidsynth' 'soundfont-fluid'.
+BSD Unix: 'fluidsynth' 'fluid-soundfont'.

 To start the fluidsynth sound generator copy and paste the following command line (one very long command line).